fmi-basel/1Photon_Analysis/README.md

 The code will then run all raw, motion corrected video's through an unedited version of Pengcheng Zhou's [CNMFE](https://github.com/zhoupc/CNMF_E) implementation.
 Here an important feature is the selection of parallel pools that can speed up the process significantly, but also require large amounts of RAM, therefore a balance needs to be found.

 ## CNMFE - Postselection ##
-During post-Selection the user will have te chance to sort all components that are not automatically excluded manually with a GUI that is slightly edited from the CNMFE implementation.
+During post-Selection the user will have the chance to sort all components that are not automatically excluded manually with a GUI that is slightly edited from the CNMFE implementation.
 Follow the instruction displayed in the command window to proceed.

 Important features to look out for are: